XSS: The Con-Artist

 It’s the same with Non-Persistent XSS, the most common type of XSS.
-An attacker will inject script that’s targeted and contains malicious script.
-You click it, and fall for the trap.
+An attacker will inject a script that’s targeted and contains the malicious script.
+You click it and fall for the trap.
 But just like with a pickpocket, when the code is injected and you have been fooled, none of what happened goes to the server.
 The website will simply execute the script and reflect it back to your browser, and the cookies will go to the attacker.
-Immediacy and the lack of detectability are the highlights of these non-persistent XSS attacks.
+The immediacy and the lack of detectability are the highlights of these non-persistent XSS attacks.

 Persistent XSS: The ATM Skimmer

 On the other side, Persistent XSS is much less common.
 While it has the potential of causing more significant damage, it can also be found out and remedied quicker.
 Think of an ATM skimmer.
 A skimmer is an electronic device that is placed within or outside an ATM.
 It takes the information that a customer may put into the ATM.
 The difference?
 While the skimmer may look the same as the ATM that the customer uses on a daily basis, it is copying all information and relaying it to the con-artist.
 It’s non-targeted, so everyone who uses the ATM will be affected without discrimination.